sjjessop/omnidep/README.rst

   import other test files, for example if you have shared helper functions.

 omnidep is configured using the ``pyproject.toml`` file, and specifically the ``[tool.omnidep]`` section.
-The following config keys are recognised.
 Unrecognised keys are rejected and omnidep will not run (so, if you want to use a particular key then you should require at least the minimum version of omnidep that recognises it).
+The following config keys are recognised:

 ignore-imports
 ^^^^^^^^^^^^^^